greenyalol/widget-demo/README.md

 2. npm i
 3. npx webpack

 The result - module <code>widget.js</code> in **dist** directory.
 Put this script inside the user working directory.
-After this execute the render() method with container parameter.
+After this execute the render() method with container property.
 Example:

 ```
   <body>